fbpx

 Cost Considerations

 A basic multi-purpose nook (bench, hooks, shelves) costs $500–$1,200.
 Add a sink for $300–$700, including plumbing.
-Custom designs from Little Giants start at $1,500, offering a tailored fit for your laundry design.
+Custom designs from Little Giants start at $1,500, offering a tailored fit for your laundry.
 Installation might add $200–$500, depending on complexity.
-It’s an affordable way to boost functionality in small spaces.
+It’s an affordable way to get more out of a small space.

-6. Opt for a Corner Laundry Layout for Compact Laundry Solutions
+6. Opt for a Corner Laundry Layout

 Designing Your Corner Laundry